I Was Meant to Make a Garden of This Land

 Beginning in the summer of 2023, and now, in an ongoing effort, I have visited many landmarks in Utah (and beyond) inextricably tied to my ancestry and general LDS history.
 Through researching and documenting these landscapes, I hope to acknowledge the harm caused by colonizing, patriarchal Mormon settlers while also having a compassionate understanding of those who, in good conscience, crossed the plains with the sole purpose of pursuing what they believed in.

 The work proposes the garden as a metaphor for religious tradition and contemplates the choice to either continue the harvest or to abandon expectation for something better fit for ourselves.
-In the process of photographing and writing, I have come to reflect on my own parting of ways with the LDS Church and have experienced a strong healing power in weaving together past and present.
+In the process of photographing and writing, I have come to reflect on my own parting of ways with the LDS Church and have experienced a strong healing power in weaving the past with the present.

 ︎